kodie-artner/AR-RViz/README.md

 see a crosshair in the center of the screen.
 Point it towards an interactive marker until it expands slightly.
 Now press the action button and the interactive marker will follow the motion of of the phone.
 Note: If you obscure the cameras, the localization may drift.
 Be sure to have safeties on the robot in case of drift.

+## Visualizations

+The visualizations of topics can be edited in the source code so that topics show are visualized in different ways.
+To edit a visualization, check out the SensorVisualizers folder for examples.
+Once you create a new visualizer, you'll need to add it to the DefaultVisualizationSuite in the main scene.

 ## Debugging